 The effective date of coverage for new employees is the first date of their appointment/contract (Faculty/Supportive Professional Staff) or the first date of employment (Operating Staff).

-New employees eligible for medical insurance are required to select or opt out of a medical plan within the first ten calendar days of employment.
-If a plan selection is not made within the first ten days of employment, employees are automatically defaulted into the QCHP and dependents will not be eligible for coverage until the next Benefit Choice period, or, upon verification of a qualifying event.
+New employees eligible for medical insurance are required to select or opt out of a medical plan within the first thirty calendar days of employment.
+If a plan selection is not made within the first thirty days of employment, employees are automatically defaulted into the QCHP and dependents will not be eligible for coverage until the next Benefit Choice period, or, upon verification of a qualifying event.

 If an employee and the employee's spouse are both employees of the university or any other State of Illinois agency, each must be insured individually.
 Either or both employees may elect health coverage for dependents; however, the same dependent cannot be enrolled under both spouses for the same type of health, dental or life coverage.